nordeck/matrix-meetings/docs/data-model.md

 ## Room setup

-The planner view of the meetings widget can be installed to a room in different ways.
+The planner view of the NeoDateFix widget can be installed to a room in different ways.

 ### 1:1 chat

 The user can initiate a 1:1 chat with the meetings bot user.
-The bot will accept the invitation, add the meetings widget, and change the widget layout to show it full screen.
+The bot will accept the invitation, add the NeoDateFix widget, and change the widget layout to show it full screen.

 ### Welcome Workflow

 The user can invite the meetings bot into a normal matrix room.
 The bot will accept the invitation and will invite the user into a separete “Help” room.
-This room contains more information on how to setup the meetings widget.
+This room contains more information on how to setup the NeoDateFix widget.

 ## Bot API